b3r3nd/berendbotje/README.md

 * **blacklist** - Show everyone on the blacklist
 * **block** `<user_mention` `<reason>` - Add someone to the blacklist
 * **unblock** `<user_mention>`  - Remove someone from the blacklist

+## Join role
+You can make sure the bot gives users a role when they join the server.
+In order to make it work you have to set the following settings:

+* `enable_join_role` - Enable or disable giving the role
+* `join_role` - ID of the actual role to give

 ## Mention Responder
 Small funny feature, when you tag the bot you will get a random reply from a list of mention replies.
 There are default